juanuys/juanuys.github.io/games/a_night_at_locke_manor.md

 # Press release

 For the press release, I tried to find the most recent best practices about wording and layout online.
-I mixed and matched pointers from Aaron Marsden {% cite marsden_last_2018 -A %} and Alexis Santos {% cite santos_guide_2018 -A %}, but in the end made sure that I communicated all the most important information.
+I mixed and matched pointers from Aaron Marsden {% cite marsden_last_2018 -A %} and Alexis Santos {% cite santos_guide_2018 -A %}, but in the end made sure that I communicated all the most important information:

+- title
+- price
+- availability
+- logline or summary
+- what the game is about
+- links to press kits
+- contact details
+- call to action

 I didn't include too much studio information, as this press release is about the game, and the studio information can already [be found online](https://juanuys.com/fake-presskit/), with the link shared in the press release.